ivan-samardzic/NewsLetter/README.md

 React Router Dom was also installed with npm and it is used to Switch between different Routes depending on the Link that was clicked.
 Then, every Route reuses the same components, Header and all child components, ArticlesBox and Article component where the data will be passed using props and then rendered and at the end Footer and its child components.
 The Spinner component is introduced to show the users the data buffering (the screen cant be without content while fetching data from api).

-Later, the app will be optimized even for 416px (mobile) width screen.
+Later, the app will be optimized even for 1300px, 1100px, 750px and 410px (mobile) width screen.

 App will use:
 1. React (React Router, React Hooks, React JSX, React Link, React Props, React Stats and more)